Transfer Credit Prior To Matriculation

 International students may be required to submit additional class hour documentation to determine a U.S. semester hour equivalency or have their credentials of international credit hours evaluated by an official international credit evaluations service.
 Pratt accepts international credit evaluation from any member of the National Association of Credit Evaluation Services (NACES).

-Pratt accepts up to 9 credits for Advanced Placement (AP) with a score of four or five and the International Baccalaureate (IB) Higher Level with a score of five or greater (details are presented in the Admissions Section).
+Pratt accepts up to 9 credits for Advanced Placement (AP) with a score of four or five.
+Pratt accepts the International Baccalaureate (IB) Higher Level with a score of five or greater if the student has earned their IB diploma (details are presented in the Admissions Section).
 Credit may also be awarded for College Level Equivalency Program (CLEP) tests with acceptable scores.
 Only tests taken prior to matriculation at Pratt will be considered.

 Credit evaluations will be completed only after acceptance.
 Students petitioning for transfer credit(s) must submit to the Admissions Office an official transcript from each college attended prior to enrollment.
 Additional transcripts will not be accepted for transfer credit evaluation after the beginning of the student’s first semester at Pratt.
 Accepted students who seek AP, IB, or CLEP credit must submit official copies of score reports to the Admissions Office prior to enrollment.